 ⭐ Why this recipe is so good

 All the greens!
-I think that asparagus and Brussels sprouts can be a little overlooked outside of the holidays, but they work so well as a healthy side all year round!
+I think that baked asparagus and Brussels sprouts can be a little overlooked outside of the holidays, but they work so well as a healthy side all year round!

 Spicy ginger dressing.
 Gives so much flavor, add as much as you like for a good hint of spice.